blueoceandevops/spring-rabbit-filter/README.md

 amqpAdmin.declareExchange(headersExchange);
 ```

-With the exchange created, a bind must be declared with two important information: _(1)_ the queue where the message must be routed and, the purpose of all of this, _(2)_ the key-value that every message must have to be routed to the queue.
+With the exchange created, a bind must be declared with two important information: _(1)_ the queue where the message must be routed to and, the purpose of all of this, _(2)_ the key-value that every message must has in its header in order to be routed to this specific queue.

 ```java
 Queue queue = new Queue("filter.queue.mpa", true, false, false, args);